groupdocs-viewer-cloud/docs/content/viewer/getting-started/_index.md

 https://api.groupdocs.cloud/v2.0/viewer/
 ```

-In the rest of the documentation base, URI presented as '~~' character.
+In the rest of the documentation base URI presented as '~' character.

-## Input & Output Format
+## Request & Response Format

-GroupDocs.Viewer cloud supports request body data and response data formatted as JSON.
+GroupDocs.Viewer Cloud supports request body data and response data formatted as JSON.

-## Errors

-GroupDocs.Viewer Cloud API performs communication errors by using HTTP Status Codes with details passed in JSON or XML objects.

-The main patterns are:
+### Response Status Codes

-2xx - The request was received and accepted.
+* 2xx - The request was received and accepted.
-4xx - Error occurred while processing the request.
+* 4xx - Error occurred while processing the request.
 An invalid parameter or the missing file can cause this error.
-5xx - The request was received and accepted, but an error occurred in the GroupDocs.Viewer Cloud service while processing it.
+* 5xx - The request was received and accepted, but an error occurred in the GroupDocs.Viewer Cloud service while processing it.

-## HTTP Status Codes

 |Code|Description
 |---|---